APLMOOC/APLMOOC/docs/course/ch5/bonus.md

        pxl_directions ← (pxl_coords÷≢pxl_coords)-⊂0.6 0.6
 ```

-If we picture the image as being in front of the camera, with the camera facing the center of the image, we divide the values by the width/height, and shift them so that the vector 0 0 is at the center.
+To turn each pixel into a direction leaving the camera, we append a third coordinate of 1, placing the image plane one unit in front of the camera.

 ```apl